nickthecoder/tickle/README.md

 then the renderer may render them after the first is changed, but before the second is changed.
 This would show them the wrong distance apart (e.g. a head disjoint from the body).
 That's hard to debug, and impossible to fix.
 Not fun or easy!
+Timing issues could cause them to appear to giggle about with respect to each other.

 I've yet to run into performance problems, even on old hardware.
-If it aint broke, don't fix it.
+If it aint broke, don't fix it, so Tickle remains single threaded for now.

 I may allow CPU intensive tasks, such as route finding to be run in separate threads.
 But these threads will be forbidden from changing the state of the game objects.

-In this way, a four core machine could be saturated much of the time without giving up my ideals of fun and easy to write.
+Combining these strategies, a four core machine could be saturated much of the time without giving up my ideals of fun and easy to write.